edrlab/lcp-testing-tools/README.md

 This software is developed using Python 3.
 You must install it on your computer before you can use the tool.

+The `lcpencrypt` module (from the readium-lcp-server project in the Readium repository), must be installed locally if the processing of unprotected EPUB files (--epub option) is required.

 ## Recommendation

 To avoid a pollution of you global python environment, we advise you to use venv, unless you need to debug it using e.g. VS Code: